OpenZeppelin/openzeppelin-contracts/RELEASING.md

 npm publish
 ```

-Ask our community manager to announce the release candidate on at least Slack and Twitter.
+Publish the release notes on GitHub and ask our community manager to announce the release candidate on at least Slack and Twitter.

 ## Creating the final release